Joachim Meÿer Halben Stangen – “ Catch him in his own techniques” (Quarterstaff)

 Duration: 2-4 hours.

 Requirements: Oak or Ash staffs needs to be provided by the organizer or the students.
+A fencing mask, throat protection and good protective gloves are required.

 Instructor: Roger Norling